This is a guide to help you configure your IRC client software to connect to AfterNET using SSL encryption.

 Our SSL encryption support is intended to protect you from those on your local network intercepting passwords or reading your conversations.
 Essentially we want you to be able to login to your account(s) over wifi and speak poorly of your boss without fear of snooping.
 It is NOT end-to-end security and you should never use IRC to discuss company secrets or anything truly of value.
-The government, and people with physical access to our hosting facilities could still spy on you.
+Various governments and other people with physical access to our hosting facilities could still spy on you.

 Our servers have SSL enabled on ports 6697 and 9998.
 We support only TLS1.2 which means some older clients will not be able to use SSL if they can only do SSLv3 or TLS1.
 See our Clients page to find a client that will work for you.

-Our server certificates are signed by StartCom, which should be a trusted authority by default for most people, but you can add them by using the certificate at https://www.startssl.com/certs/ca.pem
+Our server certificates are signed by comodo, which should be a trusted authority by default for most people.